 - Ph.D. in Science Education, The Ohio State University

 - M.A. in Education with Biology Emphasis, University of Akron

 - B.A. in Biology, Cedarville University

-- Ohio State football, Cleveland Browns, and volleyball.
+- Sport Teams: Ohio State football, The Cleveland Browns, and CU Volleyball.

 - Why Cedarville: Cedarville University is one of the few institutes of higher education preparing future science teachers regionally and within the state of Ohio to look at their profession and the world from a distinctly Christian perspective and to take their place as highly qualified professionals in the science education community.